Troglofauna: Species

-Troglofaunal species include representatives of many animal groups, including gastropods, millipedes, spiders, pseudoscorpions, harvestmen, isopods, collembolans, diplurans, beetles and salamanders.
+Troglofaunal species include representatives of many animal groups, including gastropods, centipedes, millipedes, spiders, pseudoscorpions, harvestmen, isopods, collembolans, diplurans, beetles and salamanders.
 Troglofaunal gastropods are endemic to the U.S. and in Europe; they are mostly concentrated in the northeastern Mediterranean regions.
 Troglofaunal scorpions are mostly found in Mexican caves.
 Troglobitic spiders are found more widespread in the U.S., Europe, and Japan.
-However, they are also found in Mexico, Congo, Cuba, Australia, and the Philippines.
+However, they are also found in Mexico, the Congos (the DRC and the RotC), Cuba, Australia, and the Philippines.

 Troglofauna are found worldwide.
 Troglofaunal salamanders are found in Europe and the U.S.

-Approximately 90% of caves worldwide remain undiscovered due to lack of visible entrances and more habitat exists in fissures, vugs and other spaces above the watertable.
+Many caves remain undiscovered due to lack of visible entrances and more habitat exists in fissures, vugs and other spaces above the watertable.
 Consequently, many species of troglofauna may not have been discovered.

 Discovery

-In more recent times, more troglofaunal species are being identified.
-In Sequoia and Kings Canyon National Parks of Sierra Nevada mountains, California, scientists recently discovered 255 new caves, and 30 undescribed invertebrate species – "an extraordinary number for such a small area".
+More troglofaunal species are being identified.
+A report from 2007 described how scientists had recently discovered 255 new caves and 30 undescribed invertebrate species in Sequoia and Kings Canyon National Parks of Sierra Nevada mountains, California – "an extraordinary number for such a small area".